 “Trying to articulate how I feel gives me goosebumps even in a warm room because the magic of playing for my fellow Indians far supersedes when I play for myself in an individual tournament,” the seven-time Olympian said.

-But neverthless Leander Paes has already etched his name in the history books as the first Indian tennis player to win an Olympic medal.
+A veteran of seven Games, Leander Paes will be remembered as the first Indian tennis player to win an Olympic medal.